ARTICLE

 Complex structures like tiered partnerships or trusts may require professional advice.
 These structures can make it challenging to determine who qualifies as a beneficial owner.

-Smith + Howard can provide guidance on navigating these complexities, ensuring you identify all reportable beneficial owners and comply with FinCEN’s requirements accurately.
+Smith + Howard can provide guidance on navigating these complexities and recommend vendors that prepare BOI reports, ensuring you identify all reportable beneficial owners and comply with FinCEN’s requirements accurately.

 FinCEN BOI Reporting Additional Resources